microsoft/CCF/doc/developers/kv/kv_serialisation.rst

 Custom key and value types
 --------------------------

-User-defined types can be used for both the key and value types of a :cpp:class:`kv::Map`.
+User-defined types can be used for both the key and value types of a :cpp:type:`kv::Map`.
 It must be possible to use the key type as the key of an ``std::map`` (so it must be copyable, assignable, and less-comparable), and both types must be serialisable.
-By default, when using a :cpp:class:`kv::Map`, serialisation converts to `MessagePack`_ using `msgpack-c`_.
+By default, when using a :cpp:type:`kv::Map`, serialisation converts to `MessagePack`_ using `msgpack-c`_.
 To add support to your custom types, it should usually be possible to use the ``MSGPACK_DEFINE`` macro:

 .. literalinclude:: ../../../src/kv/test/kv_serialisation.cpp
     :language: cpp